Rajiv Rao

 Rajiv Rao is National Creative Director of Ogilvy & Mather, responsible for the ZooZoo and Pug Advertising Campaigns of Vodafone.
-He also did many othercreative campaigns.
+He also did many other creative campaigns.

 He had won several medals at Cannes, One Show, Clio, Ad fest, CA, Media Spikes and London International Awards for his Creative work.
 He worked on Vodafone/Orange in India has won ‘Campaign of the year’, 4 times in a row.
 The World Brand Congress also conferred Mr. Rajiv Rao with the Creative Person of the year award in 2009.
 He had also been invited to be a part of the jury at the London International Awards and Ad fest Asia Pacific.
 According to Economic Times India, he has been in the list of top Creative Directors of the country for the last 5 years.

 Early life and education

 He was not always good at art and drawing at school.
 He joined Sir J.J.Institute of Applied Arts in Mumbai and he believes that was the right thing he did.
 He completed Applied Arts which is mainly for advertising but he didn’t have any clear plans at that time.
 He just thought it would be nice to learn more of art and see what if he can get through his career in it.
 He had seen a lot of ads and was fascinated to see the world of advertising.